Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 Using the Local Children Safeguarding Partnership (LSCP) Thresholds for Intervention guidance

-The Lewisham Safeguarding Children Partnership (LSCP) has developed a document following consultation with partners in October 2016 and has recently been revised in January 2019, for professionals to determine the levels of need when making a judgement and assessment of the child and their family.
+The Lewisham Safeguarding Children Partnership (LSCP) has developed a document following consultation with partners in October, for professionals to determine the levels of need when making a judgement and assessment of the child and their family.
 This document provides advice and guidance regarding the level of support and intervention children and their families may require.

 Before making a referral to the MASH professionals should consider if the needs identified can be met within their own agency, or by other professionals already involved with the family.
 This is usually relevant for children who have universal or additional needs, this is often referred to as Level 1 or 2 support as demonstrated in the Thresholds Guidance.